xatusbetazx17/Proton-WayForge/README.md

 # Function to prompt the user to reboot manually into the USB
 prompt_reboot() {
     echo -e "\n###########################################"
-    echo "Arch Linux live USB has been prepared." echo "Please reboot your Steam Deck and boot from the USB drive." echo "Once you are booted into the Arch Linux live environment, run this script again." echo "###########################################" }
+    echo "EndeavourOS live USB has been prepared." echo "Please reboot your Steam Deck and boot from the USB drive." echo "Once you are booted into the EndeavourOS live environment, run this script again." echo "###########################################" }